niks3089/tech-blog/content/posts/token-history-indexer-design.md

 The token_transfers table records token transfer transactions.
 It includes the signature of the transaction, the addresses involved (source_address, destination_address), and other details like program_id, slot, amount, and any potential error messages.
 The table also records the slot and block_time timestamp of when the transfer was created.

 The `blocks` table is used to keep track of indexed blocks and to automatically backfill any gaps.
 The `token_transfers` table records token transfer transactions, including details like the involved addresses, program ID, slot, amount, and timestamps.
 The focus is on indexing only the Token and TokenExtensions programs, keeping the schema simple and targeted.

+Also, the `token_transfers` table will be a hypertable and compression feature will be used to compress data older than 3 months.

 ### APIs